Chasing maximal pro-p Galois groups via 1-cyclotomicity: Oriented pro- groups and cohomology

-\begin{notation}\rm Throughout the paper, every subgroup of a pro-$p$ group is tacitly assumed to be {\sl closed} with respect to the pro-$p$ topology.
+Throughout the paper, every subgroup of a pro-$p$ group is tacitly assumed to be {\sl closed} with respect to the pro-$p$ topology.
 Therefore, sets of generators of pro-$p$ groups, and presentations, are to be intended in the topological sense.

-Given a pro-$p$ group $G$, we denote the closed commutator subgroup of $G$ --- i.e., the closed normal subgroup generated by commutators --- by $G'$; the {\sl Frattini subgroup} of $G$ --- i.e., the closed normal subgroup generated by $G'$ and by $p$-powers $g^p$, $g\in G$ (cf. \cite[Prop.~1.13]{ddsms}) --- is denoted by $\Phi(G)$. \end{notation}
+Given a pro-$p$ group $G$, we denote the closed commutator subgroup of $G$ by $G'$ --- namely, $G'$ is the closed normal subgroup generated by commutators The {\sl Frattini subgroup} of $G$ is denoted by $\Phi(G)$ --- namely, $\Phi(G)$ is the closed normal subgroup generated by $G'$ and by $p$-powers $g^p$, $g\in G$ (cf., e.g., \cite[Prop.~1.13]{ddsms}).
+A minimal generating set of $G$ gives rise to a basis of the $\Z/p\Z$-vector space $G/\Phi(G)$, and conversely (cf., e.g., \cite[Prop.~1.9]{ddsms}).